alphagov/govuk-design-system/src/components/summary-list/index.md

 You can add ‘row actions’ to a summary list.
 For example, you can help users go back and edit an answer by adding a ‘change’ link.

 When navigating visually, the borders above and below each row help to show which row action is tied to which piece of information.

+There's a few things to keep in mind to ensure that users can successfully use row actions.

 <strong class="govuk-tag">WCAG 2.2</strong> Keep card and row actions as ‘[inline links](https://developer.mozilla.org/en-US/docs/Glossary/Inline-level_content)’.
 This is to make sure that sets of actions reflow properly on different screen sizes.
 This relates to WCAG 2.2 success criterion [2.5.8 Target Size (minimum)](https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html).